louisebphansen/assignment-4-emotion-analysis-louisebphansen/README.md

 ### A note on carbon emissions

-The measured CO2-eq emissions for this project was ..
-See [Assignment 5](https://github.com/louisebphansen/assignment-5-evaluating-environmental-impact-louisebphansen) for a further discussion of this.

 CodeCarbon was used to measure the environmental impact of the code in this repository.
 The measured CO2-equivalent emissions for this project was 0.0092 Kg.
 See [Assignment 5](https://github.com/louisebphansen/assignment-5-evaluating-environmental-impact-louisebphansen) for a further discussion of this.